zabojnikp/testcafe-amazon-exercise/README.md

 ## Supported browsers

 TestCafe can automatically detect popular browsers installed on the local computer.
 Tests are set to run on Chrome, if you would like to change browser you can do it in package.json, instead of:

 `testcafe chrome tests/specs/*.ts`

 add:

 `testcafe firefox tests/specs/*.ts`

 Supported browsers by TestCafe:
-Google Chrome
+Google Chrome,
-Internet Explorer (11+)
+Internet Explorer (11+),
-Microsoft Edge
+Microsoft Edge,
-Mozilla Firefox
+Mozilla Firefox,
-Safari
+Safari.

 NOTE: You need to have browser installed on your pc!